 If you aren’t familiar with cooking with avocados or coconut flour, we’ve got you covered!

 Step One: Wash the avocados and dry with paper towels.
-Cut them in half, remove the pit, scoop out the avocado with a spoon and add to a mixing bowl or a stand mixer.
-Blend the avocado with the whisk attachment until its smooth.
+Cut them in half, remove the pit, scoop out with a spoon and add to a mixing bowl or a stand mixer.
+Blend with the whisk attachment until it is smooth.

 Step Two: Add the eggs, Maple syrup, and sugar and mix until well blended.
-In a separate bowl, mix the Coconut four, cocoa, and baking soda.
+In a separate bowl, mix the Coconut flour, cocoa powder and baking soda.

 Step Three: Combine the two bowls and mix.

-Step Four: Line a 9X9, or 8X8 dish with Parchment paper, and pour the batter into the dish.
+Step Four: Line a 9X9, or 8X8 dish with parchment paper and pour in the batter.
 Sprinkle the chocolate chips on top.

 Step Five: Place the brownies in a 350 degree oven for 30 minutes.
 Remove from the oven, and allow to cool completely before cutting.